Hosseindbr/Amazon_Vine_Analysis/README.md

 <img width="1003" alt="Screen Shot 2022-10-20 at 9 23 25 PM" src="https://user-images.githubusercontent.com/108313440/197089579-86020621-63a8-4aa7-865a-8f253d38389c.png">

 ### Deliverable 2: Determine Bias of Vine Reviews
 In this step, I determined if there was any bias towards reviews that were written as part of the Vine program using PySpark.
 For this analysis, I determined if having a "paid Vine review" makes a difference in the percentage of 5-star reviews.
+To this end, the first step was creating a new DataFrame by filtering the data in vine_df to retrieve all the rows where the total_votes count is equal to or greater than 20 to pick reviews that are more likely to be helpful and to avoid having division by zero errors later on.
+Then, we filtered  the DataFrame created in the previous step and created a new DataFrame to retrieve all the rows where percentage of helpful_votes was equal to or greater than 50%.
+This was followed by filtering  the DataFrame created in Step 2, and create a new DataFrame that retrieved all the rows where a review was written as part of the Vine program (paid).
+Finally, we repeat Step 3, but this time retrieved all the rows where the review was not part of the Vine program (unpaid)

 <img width="1299" alt="Screen Shot 2022-10-20 at 6 33 37 PM" src="https://user-images.githubusercontent.com/108313440/197071973-a7d066cc-ce41-4172-bc23-71679886cb81.png">